saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 The risks and mitigations are similar to those on the [Linux side of the cluster-wide proxy](https://github.com/openshift/enhancements/blob/master/enhancements/proxy/global-cluster-egress-proxy.md#risks-and-mitigations).
 Although cluster infra resources already do a best effort validation on the user-provided proxy URL schema and CAs, a user could provide non-functional proxy settings/certs.
-This would be propogated to their Windows nodes and workloads, taking down existing application connectivity and preventing new Windows nodes from being bootstrapped.
+This would be propagated to their Windows nodes and workloads, taking down existing application connectivity and preventing new Windows nodes from being bootstrapped.

-The only drawbacks are the increased complexity of WMCO and the potential complexity of debugging customer cases that involve a proxy setup, since it would be extremely difficult to set up an accurate replicatation environment.
+The only drawbacks are the increased complexity of WMCO and the potential complexity of debugging customer cases that involve a proxy setup, since it would be extremely difficult to set up an accurate replication environment.
 This can be mitigated by proactively getting the development team, QE, and support folks familiar with the expected behavior of Windows nodes/workloads in proxied clusters, and comfortable spinning up their own proxied clusters.

 ### API Extensions

 N/A, as no CRDs, admission and conversion webhooks, aggregated API servers, or finalizers will be added or modified.
 Only the WMCO will be extended which is an optional operator with its own lifecycle and SLO/SLAs, a [tier 3 OpenShift API](https://docs.openshift.com/container-platform/4.12/rest_api/understanding-api-support-tiers.html#api-tiers_understanding-api-tiers).

 ### Operational Aspects of API Extensions